-These concepts are built from Justin Alexander’s Open Table Manifesto.
+These concepts are built from Justin Alexander’s Open Table Manifesto and over a year of practical application.

 The aim of the open table format is for casual play by the participants.
 People may show up for a session, play, and then may show up to the next or not.
 The public sessions are regular but attendance is not expected of any member.
 Game masters have the only pressure to attend, at least enough of them to allow some play.
 To achieve this flexibility a number of things are required.